Nature’s Treasures Class 6 Question Answer Science Chapter 11

 Question 14.

-Fill up the blanks using the following terms(fossil fuels, forest, air, petroleum, coal, water and non-renewable resources)
+Fill up the blanks using the following terms— [fossil fuels, forest, air, petroleum, coal, water and non-renewable resource)

 Answer:

-Nature’s Treasures Class 6 Question Answer Science Chapter 11 5
+NCERT Class 6 Science Chapter 11 Question Answer Nature’s Treasures 5

 Question 15.

 There is an increasing demand of trees to meet the requirements of industries and for housing.
 Therefore, trees are being felled.
-Is it justifled?
+Is it justified?
 Discuss and prepare a brief report.

 Answer: